 1. (A) True.
 Two-thirds of people with arthritis are under the age of 65, including 300,000 children.
 Arthritis affects people of all ages and races.

-2. (C) Arthritis literally means joint inflammation and refers to a group of diseases that are associated with joint pain, joint swelling and joint stiffness.
+2. (C) Arthritis literally means joint inflammation and refers to a group of diseases that are associated with joint pain, joint swelling, and joint stiffness.
 Some types of arthritis can affect parts of the body other than joints.
 The two most common types of arthritis are osteoarthritis and rheumatoid arthritis.

 3. (F) All of the above.
-Symptoms of arthritis vary among patients, but the most commonly affected areas are the low back, hips, knees, feet, neck and hands.
+Symptoms of arthritis vary among patients, but the most commonly affected areas are the low back, hips, knees, feet, neck, and hands.
 The most common symptoms are stiffness and pain.

 4. (B) False.
 For most people, symptoms of stiffness and pain will be more noticeable in the morning after a prolonged period in the same position.
 Often, mild activity will help lubricate the joints and alleviate some of the symptoms.
 Depending on where the arthritis is located or how severe it is, symptoms may be present with activity like walking or lifting.

 7. (E) A rheumatologist (arthritis specialist) can help explain treatment options.
 For most forms of arthritis, there is no cure.
-The goals of treatment are to slow the progression of the disease, preserve function of the joints, decrease pain and other symptoms and preserve range of motion.
+The goals of treatment are to slow the progression of the disease, preserve the function of the joints, decrease pain and other symptoms and preserve a range of motion.

 8. (B) False.
 Exercise is important for everyone, especially those with arthritis.
 Exercise will not only increase energy, improve sleep, improve heart health, increase bone and muscle strength, decrease depression and improve self-confidence, but it will also help to maintain healthy joints.
-Moving joints daily will improve range of motion and can also help move nutrients to the cartilage and move waste away from the cartilage.
+Moving joints daily will improve the range of motion and can also help move nutrients to the cartilage and move waste away from the cartilage.
 Exercise plans should always be discussed with your doctor prior to starting.
-Not all forms of exercise are a good fit for people with arthritis; the best exercise will depend on the type of arthritis you have, the level of inflammation and the stability of your joints.
+Not all forms of exercise are a good fit for people with arthritis; the best exercise will depend on the type of arthritis you have, the level of inflammation, and the stability of your joints.